 A clear, practical guide for marketers and store owners who want to improve website SEO and rank higher on Google.
 Covers on-page checklists, off-page strategies, technical foundations, and how to measure progress.

-What does it really mean to improve website SEO?
+What it really means to improve website SEO

 Improving website SEO means making your site easier for Google to understand and more useful for the people searching.
 Two things have to line up: technical signals that tell search engines what each page is about, and content that genuinely answers the query behind the keyword.